Register Now online or by mail

 - How to “attend” the virtual event and view photo

-Once the $25 registration fee has been paid for the Virtual Car Show there’s no need to register again for the live car show.
-Participants may enter as many cars as they like for the Virtual Car Show (and for the live show).
+Once the $25 registration fee has been paid for the virtual car show there’s no need to pay the fee again when you register for the live show—the 2021 Homecoming.
+One fee covers both events.
+Participants may enter as many cars as they like for the virtual car show (and for the live show) for the $25 per car fee.